 Directors and potentially officers who breach their fiduciary duties with respect to the corporation are liable for any loss that the corporation suffers as a result.
-An example of a particularly notorious breach of fiduciary duty similar to the AIDS Society decision discussed above, involved the National Society for Abused Women and Children102 where the directors of the charity entered into fundraising contracts with businesses that they either owned or with whom they were employed, and approved commissions between 75% and 80% of the gross funds raised, together with additional monthly administrative fees.
+An example of a particularly notorious breach of fiduciary duty similar to the AIDS Society decision discussed above, is the case of National Society for Abused Women and Children113 where the directors of the charity entered into fundraising contracts with businesses that they either owned or with whom they were employed, and approved commissions between 75 percent and 80 percent of the gross funds raised, together with additional monthly administrative fees.

-The fundraising efforts for the National Society for Abused Women and Children raised close to \$1million, but only \$1,365 made its way to charitable work.
+The fundraising efforts for the National Society for Abused Women and Children raised close to \$1 million, but only \$1,365 made its way to charitable work.
 The court found that the fundraising contracts were void ab initio, as the amount of compensation paid to the fundraising companies under the contracts was unconscionable.
 The court required the directors to pay all monies that they had received through the fundraising companies over to the OPGT.